lbugnion/sample-azure-simplexamarinfunction/Doc/firstclient.md

 4. In the XamCalculator project, select the MainPage.xaml and open it in the editor.

-5. Replace the XAML code with the following:
+5. Replace the existing XAML with the following:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>